micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-4-rashi_en.md

 ### passuk 16

 ### passuk 17
 <b>In front of the curtain. </b>[But] above it says: “In front of the <i>Holy</i> Curtain.”
 [Why the change in terminology?]
 It may be compared to a king against whom a province rebelled; if the smaller portion of it rebelled, his court continues to exist.
 But if all of it rebelled, his court does not continue to exist.
 So too here.
-When the anointed <i>kohein</i> [= the <i>kohein godol</i>] sinned, there is still the designation of sanctity on the Temple; when all of them sin, God forbid, the holiness is removed.
+When the anointed <i>Kohen</i> [= the <i>Kohen godol</i>] sinned, there is still the designation of sanctity on the Temple; when all of them sin, God forbid, the holiness is removed.

 ### passuk 18
 <b>The base of the altar of the burnt-offering which is at the entrance of the Tent of Meeting.</b> This [refers] to the western base which is <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>opposite “the entrance [of the Tent of Meeting or Sanctuary].”